Tej-Solution-Pvt-Ltd/Bujau-Rider-Privacy-Policy/README.md

 - Firebase Crashlytics: https://firebase.google.com/support/privacy/

 ## Information You Share Publicly
 You can control what data you share through app settings.
 Please refer to those third-party sites’ privacy policies and terms of use to learn more about their privacy practices, as we do not control these.
-At this stage, whatever you share publicly is available to the entire Bujau Rider community.
+At this stage, whatever you share publicly is available to the entire Bujau Rider and Bujau community.
 If you wish to remove a certain piece of content you have shared in the past, you can do that by deleting that content.
 It will be removed from our services but may remain on local devices of some users (assuming they have chosen to save it).

 ## Your Choices
 We want you to have control over how you communicate.
 You can also make additional choices on your phone’s settings by changing our app’s permissions such as location and more.
-Every now and then, Bujau Rider may send you updates about administration and operation of the Service (for example, policy changes, technical issues, etc.).
-We may also send notifications about offerings by Bujau Rider or third-parties, that we think may be of interest to you.
+Every now and then, Bujau Rider and Bujau may send you updates about administration and operation of the Service (for example, policy changes, technical issues, etc.).
+We may also send notifications about offerings by Bujau Rider and Bujau or third-parties, that we think may be of interest to you.
 If you do not wish to receive such notifications, you may adjust your system settings to decline them.

 ## Log Data
 We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.